Jujutsu Kaisen 0 (film): Critical response

 On the review aggregator website Rotten Tomatoes, 98% of 54 critics' reviews are positive.
 The site's consensus is "Jujutsu Kaisen 0: The Movie offers a thrilling, beautifully animated gift for fans of the anime – and a story that holds up as a standalone effort."
 Metacritic, which uses a weighted average, assigned the film a score of 71 out of 100, based on 8 critics, indicating "generally favorable" reviews.

 The film received positive reviews from critics.
-The relationship between Yuta and Rika's Curse was praised for making the former more unpredictable and for the horror the latter provided, though Anime News Network noted that this dynamic ceased to be the film's main focus in later sequences.
+The relationship between Yuta and Rika was praised for making the former more unpredictable and for the horror the latter provided, though Anime News Network noted that this dynamic ceased to be the film's main focus in later sequences.
 We Got This Covered interpreted the Curse as a manifestation of trauma, while Polygon viewed it as representing an inability to accept a friend's death.
 Anime UK News appreciated the development of Yuta's character arc and the deeper exploration of Satoru Gojo compared to the original series.
 Publications including Siliconera and the Los Angeles Times praised the film for its accessibility to new viewers, noting its focus on the new protagonist Yuta and supporting characters rather than the main television series cast.
 Anime News Network observed that the film did not deviate significantly from the narrative style of the television series.
 Otaku USA expressed disappointment that the prequel was adapted as a film rather than a mini-series, believing the likable cast, particularly the villain Suguru Geto, warranted more screen time to explore their backgrounds.
 Polygon also commended the handling of Geto's character.
 The nature of Geto's survival, which confused some viewers of the anime's first season, led IGN to note that the manga provides a fuller explanation for his reappearance.